Skip to main content

 " Accident?"
 He couldn't breathe properly.

-" Yes two girls... in a white SUV ... it was hit by another car.... they are unconscious... hello? hello??"
+" Yes, two girls... in a white SUV ... it was hit by another car.... they are unconscious... hello?
+Hello??"
 His phone fell from his hand as he rushed out.
-He could barely speak when he told Dadi to call his parents and inform hers.
+He could barely speak when he told Dadi to call his parents and inform them.
 Vishal and Pratap drove to the hospital in a haze.

 Popular posts from this blog